gammaled/guled-investment-group/README.md

 * **Verdict**<br>It worked out well to leave icon positioned underneath brand with just a little adjustment.
 Checked HTML and CSS again on validator and no error has been come up.
 Works as planned.

+### Excessive space on sides of navbar on Surface Duo
+* **Bug**<br>There is a lot of space between navbar elements (navbar brand and menu toggler) and their respective sides of the Microsoft Surface Duo screen.

+* **Fix**<br>I'll leave it be for now since it is not too significant of a bug and I'll get back to it later.

+* **Verdict**<br>It is slightly different to what I initially planned for such a device but it is not too important of an issue to address now.
+Checked HTML and CSS again on validator and no error has been come up.
+Works as planned.
 ## Deployment
 ---
 This project was deployed via GitHub by executing the following steps.
 After writing the code, committing and pushing it to GitHub: